MUSHUBO/MUSHUBO/README.md

 ---

 ## 🧑‍💻 About Me
-I am a passionate and dedicated **Full Stack Web Developer** from Bangladesh with expertise in building modern, scalable, and responsive web applications.
+I am a passionate and dedicated **Frontend Web Developer** from Bangladesh with expertise in building modern, scalable, and responsive web applications.
 I love turning ideas into real-world projects that make a difference.
 Currently, I’m enhancing my skills with advanced JavaScript frameworks and backend technologies.